ghnail/rhood/README.md

 must output something like:
 > go version go1.3 linux/amd64

+> The new go1.4 version is working too; however, the used Ansible role is based on go1.3,
+> so it's simpler to take this version.

 ## 4.2.
 VCS

 The go code requires git for the most of projects, but it's also good to see mercurial